openshift/enhancements/enhancements/security/security-profiles-operator.md

 ### Goals

+* Enable application developers to ship their applications with relevant security profiles

+* Enable application developers to easily record the security profiles for their application.

+* Integrate the SPO into OpenShift's SCCs if possible.
+It is not strictly required, but would increase the usefulness of SCCs and would be a good security hardening in general.
+The backup plan is to ship some example custom SCCs and add documentation for users.

+### Non-Goals

 * Integrate the Security Profiles Operator into OpenShift by having it installed by default via the Cluster Version Operator (CVO).

-* Integrate the SPO into OpenShift's SCCs.

-* Enable application developers to ship their operators with relevant security profiles (OLM integration)

-### Non-Goals
+While this is a long-term goal, it is not what we're trying to do in the first iteration.

 * Developing of profiles for all OpenShift components.
 While having the OpenShift components locked down is a long-term goal and SPO might come with several profiles